CopurOnur/ADM-HW2-GROUP-26/README.md

 ## The repository consists of the following files:

 #### **-ADM_HW2.ipynb:**
-  > A Jupyter notebook which provides the solutions to all research questions.
+  > A Jupyter notebook which provides the solutions to all research questions and to all the core research questions.
   ---

 ---

- Research questions:

 ```javascript